On the stability of utilitarian aggregation: Concluding remarks

 At the same time, unlike the early proofs of Harsanyi's aggregation theorem in \cite{domotor1979}, \cite{fishburn1984}, \cite{border1985}, \cite{weymark1991}, and \cite{demeyer1995}, our results rely on an application of the minimax theorem.
-Our approach builds on the key observation that the standard Pareto axioms can be framed in terms of efficiency within the space of profiles of utility differences, using a suitably defined domination structure.
-For instance, in the case of a single individual ($N=1$), the Strong Pareto condition is equivalent to stating that the point $(0,0)$ in $\Re^{2}$ is a Pareto efficient point (under the usual order) of the symmetric and convex set $Z = \{ (u_{0}(y) - u_{0}(x), u_{1}(x)-u_{1}(y)): x,y\in X \}$.
-It is also not difficult to see that $(0,0)$ remains an efficient point of the vector space spanned by $Z$, thus allowing the standard utilitarian aggregation results to be derived via scalarization techniques for finite-dimensional vector optimization problems under polyhedrality conditions.\footnote{In the case of a space of lotteries with finitely many prizes, our results can also be derived with (non-homogeneous) theorems of the alternative.
-In this regard, they share similarities with early proofs involving theorems of the alternative.
+Our approach builds on the key observation that the standard Pareto axioms can be framed in terms of efficiency in the space of profiles of utility differences, using a suitably defined domination structure.
+For instance, in the case of a single individual ($N=1$), the Strong Pareto condition is equivalent to the statement that the point $(0,0)$ in $\Re^{2}$ is a Pareto efficient point (under the usual order) of the symmetric and convex set $Z = \{ (u_{0}(y) - u_{0}(x), u_{1}(x)-u_{1}(y)): x,y\in X \}$.
+It is also not difficult to see that $(0,0)$ remains an efficient point of the vector space spanned by $Z$, thus allowing the standard utilitarian aggregation results to be derived via scalarization techniques for finite-dimensional vector optimization problems under polyhedrality conditions.\footnote{ In the case of a space of lotteries with finitely many prizes, our results can also be derived with (non-homogeneous) theorems of the alternative.
+In this regard, they are similar to early proofs involving theorems of the alternative.
 These are found in \cite{selinger1986} and \cite{weymark1994}.} However, the theorems in this paper cannot rely on such a simplification, as the relevant efficient point contains the parameter $\epsilon$ in its first coordinate.
-We applied the minimax theorem to address this challenge and developed a unified method of proof that accounts for the domination structures implied by our versions of the Pareto axioms.
+We applied the minimax theorem to address this challenge and developed a unified proof method that accounts for the domination structures implied by our versions of the Pareto axioms.